ChrisNeedham24/microcosm/README.md

 Additionally, only x86 architectures are supported.

-1. Extract the downloaded zip using `unzip`.
+1. Extract the downloaded tarball using `tar -xzvf`.
-2. A tarball will be extracted - apply `tar -xzvf` on it.
-3. A binary will be extracted in turn; run `./microcosm` to start the game.
+2. A binary will be extracted; run `./microcosm` to start the game.

 ### Windows